ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 **Build and test**

-The image below illustrates what happens when either a commit is pushed or a pull request is made.

-- `dotnet restore`, restores the dependencies and tools of the project.

-- `dotnet build`, builds the project and its dependencies.

-- Installs PlayWright, which is necessary for running PlayWright tests on GitHub.

-- `dotnet test`, where all of the tests will run and show if any test will fail and which succeed.
+When a push or pull request is made a build and test workflow is triggered.
+This workflow sets up the .NET environment, restores dependencies, builds the project and installs Playwright browsers necessary for UI tests.
+Lastly it runs all the tests.

 ![Build and test workflow](images/OnPushPullRequestYML.png){ width=60% }
 <br>

 **Deployment**

-When pushing to main, the build and test flows are run.
-It also logs in to Azure by using the Azure secrets and deploys Chirp to the Azure web service.
+When a push is made to the main branch a deployment workflow is triggered.
+This workflow builds the app, uploads the build artifacts, and deploys them to Azure using provided secrets.

 ![Deployment workflow.](images/OnPushToMain.png){ width=60% }
 <br>